aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/Greengrass.md

 ## Visualization

-Access the Amazon Cloudwatch dashboard using the URL output provided by your cloudformation stack.
+Access the Amazon Cloudwatch dashboard using the URL output provided by your Cloudformation stack.
 Four widgets are available with sample queries to visualize useful information (input data, anomalies).
 You can modify those queries in [main_stack.py](./onnxacceleratorsampleone/main_stack.py) if you want to display different data.

 ![dashboard.png](./doc/images/cloudwatch_dashboard.png)

 ## Clean up

-Do not forget to delete the stack to avoid unexpected charges
+Do not forget to delete the stack to avoid unexpected charges.

-First make sure to remove all data (model versions) from the model registry.
+First remove all data (model versions) from the model registry.
 Then:

 ```shell
     $ cdk destroy onnxacceleratorsampleone-dev
 ```

-Then in the AWS console delete the components, deployments, core device and the S3 buckets
+Then in the AWS Console, delete the components, deployments, core device, and S3 buckets.